 Gaining an initial foothold into a victim organization through a phishing email is the most common tactic for BGH ransomware groups.
-Typically, these phishing emails contain a malicious link or URL that delivers a payload to the recipient’s workstation.
+Typically, these suspicious emails contain a malicious link or URL that delivers the ransomware payload to the recipient’s workstation.

 Throughout an attack lifecycle that ultimately culminates in a ransomware deployment, threat actors will often leverage a number of endpoint exploitation techniques.
 These exploitation techniques vary from exploiting poor AD configurations to leveraging publicly available exploits against unpatched systems or applications.

 The list below includes some key system-hardening actions for defenders to implement.
 It is important to note this is not an exhaustive list, and system hardening should be an iterative process.